>> | Welcome | Accommodation | Weddings | Excursions | Festivals | Location | Info | Booking |

 Kandy Perahera:

 The most famous of these festivals is the Kandy Esala Perahera.
 A spectacular medieval day pageant is held for 10 nights climaxing with the Kandyan dancers and drummers in colourful traditional costumes.
-Kandyan Chieftains in medieval court dress, more than one hundred caparisoned elephants, whip crackers, torch bearers etc., draw large numbers of devotees and visitors.
+Kandyan Chieftains in medieval court dress, more than one hundred caparisoned elephants, whip crackers, torch bearers etc., draw large numbers of devotees and visitors... so is very crowded.

 Dondra Perahera:

 1st week of August.
-Close to Dickwella in southern Sri Lanka, 160 km from Colombo is the shrine dedicated to God Vishnu at Dondra, where Esala Festivals take place every year with a colourful perahera featuring troupes of dancers and drummers in colourful traditional costumes; torch bearers and caparisoned elephants.
+Close to Dickwella in southern Sri Lanka, 160 km from Colombo is the shrine dedicated to God Vishnu at Dondra.
+The annual Esala Festival includes colourful perahera processions featuring troupes of dancers and drummers in colourful traditional costumes; torch bearers and caparisoned elephants.

 Munneswaram: